muggenstuermer/MU_Anno1800_Mod_Collection/README.md

 ![](./doc/tourists_banner.jpg)

-This mod adds alternative skins for the hotel ,bar and café.
+This mod adds alternative skins for the hotel, bar and café.

-It also provides new bus stops and a pedestrian overpass with a spiral staircase.
+It also features new bus stops with and without passages, and a pedestrian overpass with a spiral staircase, also for the water.

-Furthermore, it adds a historic railway station, "Historic Station Warehouse", which takes over the function of a warehouse to improve the townscape a bit.
+It also adds a historic train station, “Historic Station Warehouse”, which takes on the function of a warehouse to improve the cityscape somewhat.also available on the water.

-And there are also 2 sort of passages.
+And there are also 2 types of passages....yes,also possible on the water :)

 ### Historic Station Warehouse Buff: